microsoft/live-share/docs/use/vs.md

     ![VS Share button](../media/vs-share-button.png)

+    > [!NOTE]
-    > **Note:** You may be asked by your desktop firewall software to allow the Live Share agent to open a port the first time you share.
+    > You may be asked by your desktop firewall software to allow the Live Share agent to open a port the first time you share.
 Accepting this is entirely optional but enables a secured "direct mode" to improve performance when the person you are working with is on the same network as you are.
 See [changing the connection mode](../reference/connectivity.md#changing-the-connection-mode) for details.

     An invite link will be automatically copied to your clipboard.
 When opened in a browser, this link allows others to join a new collaboration session that shares contents of these folders with them.